 UMBC’s Bachelor of Science in Translational Life Science Technology (TLST) is a unique degree designed for students who want to be competitive in the bioscience world of today and tomorrow.
 This degree combines the theory of a traditional life science degree with real-world applications used by scientists in academic and industry research.
 Students who complete this degree will have a comprehensive understanding of cell biology, biochemistry, lab instrumentation, statistics, epidemiology and biochemical engineering as they develop the diagnostic, therapeutic and vaccine answers to current and emerging health risks.
 In addition, students will master critical skills such as analytical thinking, data analysis, the ability to work in a team, and data evaluation.
 These skills, combined with the knowledge of science gained in the TLST program, will provide students with the tools necessary to succeed in the modern era of life sciences and go from “bench-to-bedside.”

-The goal of UMBC's Technology Management program is to develop successful leaders in today’s organization.
+The goal of UMBC's Technical Management program is to develop successful leaders in today’s organization.
 Our graduates know how to think strategically about leading people in a diverse environment, make sound ethical decisions, and utilize technology to provide a strategic advantage at an appropriate level of risk.
 In addition, our graduates are prepared to succeed in a rapidly changing world.
-The M.P.S. in Technology Management program is built around a core set of six courses that provide the foundational knowledge in leadership, communications, ethics and project management.
+The M.P.S. in Technical Management program is built around a core set of six courses that provide the foundational knowledge in leadership, communications, ethics and project management.
 The core courses are supplemented with technically-oriented courses in entrepreneurship, international project management, and organizational leadership.

 The Data Science Master’s program at UMBC prepares students from a wide range of disciplinary backgrounds for careers in data science.
 In the core courses, students will gain a thorough understanding of data science through classes that highlight: machine learning, data analysis, data management, ethical and legal considerations, and more.
 Students will develop an in-depth understanding of the basic computing principles behind data science, to include but not limited to data ingestion, curation and cleaning and the 4Vs of data science: Volume, Variety, Velocity, Veracity, as well as the implicit 5th V -- Value.
 Through applying principles of data science to the analysis of problems within specific domains expressed through the program pathways, students will gain practical, real world industry relevant experience.